 The Statue of Liberty's torch is perhaps her most distinctive feature.
-Held high above her head in her right hand, it is a beacon of hope and enlightenment.
+It is a beacon of hope and enlightenment, held high above her head in her right hand.
 The torch signifies the illumination of the path to freedom and plays a significant role in the statue's imagery.
 It's a powerful symbol, suggesting that liberty enlightens the world, and it's no coincidence that the statue was a beacon for immigrants arriving in America, many of whom saw the torch before they saw anything else.

 Visitors can view the original torch in the Statue of Liberty Museum.
-Despite its replacement, it remains an integral part of the statue's history.
+Despite its replacement, it remains integral to the statue's history.
 Regardless of its physical form, the torch's symbolic significance as a beacon of hope and enlightenment remains a constant, shining as brightly in the collective consciousness as it does in New York Harbor.

 In her left hand, the Statue of Liberty holds a tablet known as a tabula ansata.
 This term, derived from Latin, translates to "a tablet with handles" and was used in many classical statues.

 The tablet is a symbol of the rule of law.
 It represents the concept that true freedom is founded on law and justice, a deeply embedded principle in American philosophy.
 The tablet held by the Statue of Liberty is inscribed with the date of the United States' independence, July 4, 1776, represented in Roman numerals (JULY IV MDCCLXXVI).
-The date is a powerful symbol itself, marking the day the Declaration of Independence was adopted and the birth of the nation.
+The date is a powerful symbol, marking the day the Declaration of Independence was adopted and the nation's birth.

 The tablet measures 23' 7" tall, 13' 7" wide, and 2' thick, making it a significant part of the statue's height.
 The Roman numerals are 2' tall, visible from below despite the statue's immense height.